 For all those wondering, the parking fee is here to stay, for legal reasons.
 “State law and MnSCU policy requires that users are charged for parking,” said Anne Sonnee, Metro’s interim vice president.
 However, the parking ramp brings positive changes to the St. Paul community.
 “The parking ramp will provide a convenient and safe place to park, [so] we encourage everyone [to be a good neighbor and] use the ramp to reduce the parking on the local streets,” Sonnee added.

 Many students, like the author of this article, have used or continue to use the bus to commute to campus.
 While these students are required to pay the $12 per credit fee, Metro will still provide students with first come, first serve semester bus passes.
 These passes will be available starting two weeks before the semester begins.
-It is currently unclear whether or not bus passes will be discounted or sold at a normal rate of $140 a pass.
+It is currently unclear whether or not bus passes will be discounted or sold at a normal rate of $140 per pass.

 Construction updates